Niyo: After tough start, Golladay shows gift of grab

 “He came out and, once he got going, he played phenomenal.
 He’s a tough, smart, very talented guy and he helped us, big-time.”

 Indeed, as big as his first touchdown catch was, his second was even more dramatic.
 Leading 21-17 midway through the fourth quarter, the Lions crossed midfield thanks to a pair of runs from Ameer Abdullah and another chain-moving reception by Tate.
 Then on second-and-9 from the Arizona 45, coordinator Jim Bob Cooter called for a play-action pass — “We just wanted to end it,” Stafford said — and after a couple crow-hops in the pocket, the Lions’ quarterback let one fly.

-Golladay had a step on cornerback Justin Bethel after beating him with an inside move, and after some hand-fighting down the field, he turned and saw the play was his to make.
+Golladay had a step on cornerback Justin Bethel, and after some hand-fighting down the field, he turned and saw the play was his to make.

 “Man, that’s a receiver’s dream, he said.
 “And I’m sure it’s a quarterback’s dream when you have a guy you can trust.
-Me and him are still trying to build that trust.

-“But Matt just gave me a shot, you know?
+Me and him are still trying to build that trust. ...
+But Matt just gave me a shot, you know?
 And I let my skills do the rest, pretty much.
 Left my feet, used all hands and made a nice catch.”

 That’s a bit of an understatement, of course.
-That diving grab — a full layout at the goal line — was more than a nice catch.
+That diving grab — “Even if you overthrow him, he can still get there,” Bethel noted — was more than a nice catch.
 It was also the ballgame, just as Stafford had hoped.

 “He’s developing,” Stafford said.
 “Did he do everything right today?
 No. But did he make some big-time catches?
 Absolutely.”